 - 2 tbsp maple syrup or brown sugar or honey or date syrup or coconut sugar

-- ½ cup of unsweetened Greek yogurt or unsweetened coconut yogurt
+- ½ cup unsweetened Greek yogurt or unsweetened coconut yogurt

 - 1 tbsp maple syrup optional

-- In a large jar (with over 2 cup capacity), add the milk, pumpkin puree, maple syrup, pumpkin spice, and salt.
-Stir until everything is mixed.
+- In a large jar (3 cup capacity), add the milk, pumpkin puree, maple syrup, pumpkin spice, and salt.
+Stir until everything is mixed.190 g pumpkin puree, 240 mL milk, 2 tbsp maple syrup, 1 tsp pumpkin spice, Small pinch of salt

-- Stir in the chia seeds and almonds (if using).
+- Stir in the chia seeds and almonds (if using).6 tbsp chia seeds

 - Cover and keep in the fridge for at least 4 hours or up to overnight (I have kept this in the fridge for up to 24 hours).

-- Layer the chia seeds and yogurt in 2 glasses and top with chopped pecans.
+- Take two glasses / bowls or jars.
+Layer the chia seeds and yogurt in the two glasses evenly, and top with chopped nuts (optional).Chopped pecans or almonds

 - Serve.
 Enjoy!